Karthik-d-k/Karthik-d-k.github.io/content/blog/2025-12-05-endianness-fiasco.md

 u8p_le[0] = 0x22
 ```

-- Let's assume our 16-bit data is **0x1122** wherein **0x11** is most-significant-byte and **0x22** is least-significant-byte.
+- Let's assume our 16-bit data is **0x1122** wherein **0x11** is the most-significant byte and **0x22** is the least-significant byte.
-- Here, I'm using `htobe16` and `htole16` standard functions from `endian.h` header to simulate the Big and Little endian machines.
+- Here, I'm using `htobe16` and `htole16` functions from `endian.h` to simulate big- and little-endian representations.
+Note: `endian.h` is GNU-specific; on other platforms you may use `htons`/`ntohs` or manual byte operations.
-- By reading the first byte stored at the lowest address of our data, we get to know that,
-  LE machine stores least-significant-byte and BE machine stores most-significant-byte.
+- By reading the first byte stored at the lowest address of our data, we get to know that a LE machine stores the least-significant byte and a BE machine stores the most-significant byte.

 Using the above example with slight modification, we could get to know our machine's endianness.